 Now, which of these 12 cataracts myths did you believe in?
 We hope that this article helped bust some myths that you thought were true all your life!

-If you suspect you’ve got a cataract developing, get in touch to get eye specialist recommendations for cataract surgery.
+If you suspect you’ve got a cataract developing, see an eye specialist!
 After all, if you are experiencing any eye problems that are keeping you from living your best life, it’s well worth looking into – don’t procrastinate!